desi-ivanova/starter-academic/content/authors/admin/_index.md

 email: ""

 # Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

-I'm interested in machine learning and statistics more broadly (particularly Bayesian).
+I'm interested in machine learning and statistics more broadly, particularly Bayesian.
 Currently, I'm on the [StatML](https://statml.io/) programme at the University of Oxford, working with [Tom Rainforth](https://www.robots.ox.ac.uk/~twgr) and [Yee Whye Teh](https://www.stats.ox.ac.uk/~teh).

-Before joining the StatML CDT, I spent four years as a quant researcher in the City of London.
-I worked in quantitative equity research and later in cross-asset systematic trading strategies structuring.
+Before joining the StatML CDT, I spent four years working in finance -- first in quantitative equity research at UBS and later in cross-asset systematic trading strategies structuring at Goldman Sachs.

-I'm passionate about the proper use of statistics (both modelling and interpretation of results).
+I'm passionate about the proper use of statistics (and machine learning) both during the data modelling stage, and, crucially, when evaluating and interpreting the results of such statistical analyses.